-NOTE: Emails will be answered within 24 hours following your initial post during weekdays.
+NOTE: Emails will be answered within 24 hours following the initial post during weekdays.
 Emails received on Fridays after 3:00pm will be answered the following Monday.
-Voice messages left in my office phone will not be accessed every day; please email.
+Voice messages left in the office phone will not be accessed; please post a message or send an email to the addresses above.